over 3750 hours of improv training a year.

 A lot goes on behind the scenes in the organisation and planning of our workshops and training programmes.
 You will be sure to meet one of us in the lead-up to your training.

 Jonny is the Operations Director at The Free Association and has worked with the company since it's conception.
-Jonny's previous experience spans a whole bredth of corporate and entertainment events organisation including The Yorkshire International Business Conference, Winmau World Darts, Oasis Live in Concert, BBC's Antiques Roadshow and Children in Need - amongst many other notable conferences and live events.
-Jonny Co-ordinates the Free Associations training programmes and manages client relationships.
+Jonny was once a professional actor and director, reaching the dizzy heights of Off-Broadway with his critically acclaimed one-man show, before moving behind the scenes and opening a London Theatre.
+He has facilitated a whole breadth of corporate and entertainment events organisation including The Yorkshire International Business Conference, BBC’s Winmau World Darts, Oasis Live in Concert, BBC's Antiques Roadshow and Children in Need - amongst many other notable conferences and live events and performances.
+Jonny Co-ordinates the Free Association’s training programmes and manages client relationships.

 Ryan was raised in the small seaside town of Bridlington, East Yorkshire.
 Since then he's traveled across the pond to study his MA and work as a lecturer in Film Theory at UWO, Canada.
 Surviving -40 winters, he returned to the UK working as New Business Director for a Design Business Association (DBA) accredited business growth agency where he worked alongside some of the UK's most creative companies, supporting their full sales cycle and creating a robust strategy to target and pitch to global brands and businesses.
 Ryan is a Director at The Free Association and hosts his own talk podcast, Version 3.0.